propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.1.6 - 2025-08-26 =
+* Added ability to get enquiries via authenticated REST API requests
+* Added ability to pass multiple comma-delimited departments through to property shortcodes
+* Added 'commercial_for_sale' and 'commercial_to_rent' attributes to [recent_properties] shortcode
+* Added availability to Elementor widget container as data attribute so it can be targeted with CSS
+* Changed Bulgaria currency to be after price
+* Corrected undefined error with Elementor featured property query
+* Corrected low priority security vulnerability

 = 2.1.5 - 2025-06-26 =
 * Added ability to send viewing cancellation notification emails to involved parties, plus the ability to customise contents of emails sent in settings area